rmarkello/pypmi/README.md

 While accessing this data is straightforward (researchers must simply sign a data usage agreement and provide information on the purpose of their research), the sheer amount of data made available can be quite overwhelming to work with.
 Thus, the primary goal of this package is to provide a Python interface to making working with the data provided by the PPMI easier.
-Although this project is still very much **under development**, so many of the functions are liable to change without notice, it is neverthless usable!
+While this project is still very much **under development**, it is neverthless functional!
-Most useful may be the functions contained in `ppmi.datasets`, which help wrangle the litany of raw CSV files provided by the PPMI, and in `ppmi.bids`, which can convert raw neuroimaging data from the PPMI into [BIDS format](bids.neuroimaging.io).
+Most useful may be the functions contained in `ppmi.datasets`, which help wrangle the litany of raw CSV files provided by the PPMI, and in `ppmi.bids`, which helps convert raw neuroimaging data from the PPMI into [BIDS format](bids.neuroimaging.io).

 I hope to continue adding useful features to this package as I keep working with the data, but take a look below at [development and getting involved](#development-and-getting-involved) if you're interested in contributing, yourself!